 The IWG correctly excluded a 7-percent discount rate—a typical private sector rate of return on capital—for several reasons.
 First, typical financial decisions, such as how much to save in a bank account or invest in stocks, focus on private decisions and use private rates of return.
 However, here we are concerned with social discount rates because emissions mitigation is a public good, where individual emissions choices affect public well-being broadly.
 Rather than evaluating an optimal outcome from the narrow perspective of investors alone, we should make choices from the broad perspective of society.
 Second, climate change is expected to affect primarily consumption, not traditional capital investments.
 5 Guidelines of the federal Office of Management and Budget note that in this circumstance, consumption discount rates are appropriate.
 6 Third, 7 percent is considered much too high for reasons of discount rate uncertainty and intergenerational concerns (further discussed below).

 What is a declining discount rate?

-The IWG chose as one of its discount rates an estimate based upon declining discount rates reflecting the economic consensus that a declining discount rate should be used for climate damages to reflect long-term uncertainty in interest rates.
+The use of these declining discount rates reflecting the economic consensus that a declining discount rate should be used for climate damages.
+This reflects long-term uncertainty in interest rates.
 9 Arrow et al (2013) presents several arguments that strongly support the use of declining discount rates for long-term benefit-cost analysis.